Gilberto Duavit Jr.: Philanthropy

 Duavit is the president and a trustee of the GMA Kapuso Foundation, the network's civic engagement arm.

-He is a trustee of the Guronasyon Foundation Inc., an organization based in Binangonan, Rizal to support teachers from the province.
+He is a trustee of the Guronasyon Foundation Inc., an organization based in Binangonan, Rizal, to support teachers from the province.
+He is also a board adviser of the HERO Foundation.

 Personal life

 Duavit married Rosanna Lopez, daughter of former Manila mayor Mel Lopez, on November 19, 1994.
 They currently reside in Quezon City with their twin sons, born in 2001.

 Through his mother's side, he is cousins with singer Kevin Roy, lead singer of the rock band Razorback, as well as Karl Roy, lead singer of the bands P.O.T. and Kapatid, who died on March 13, 2012, from pulmonary edema.

 Filmography

 Awards and recognitions

 Duavit has won the Metro Manila Film Festival Award for Best Picture twice consecutively for José Rizal (1998) and Muro-Ami (1999), as producer of both films.